 - Google Apps Suite

-Invest in a handful of these tools, so communication even with remote teams is just a click away.
+Invest in a handful of these tools, so team communication even with remote teams is just a click away.
 You want to make it easy for your teams to express themselves when an idea pops up, or feedback is necessary.

 Messaging apps are helpful, especially if you’re working with remote employees.
 You can also create groups so team members who work remotely don’t miss out on essential conversations about the project they’re in.